Susana Martinez: Secret lawsuit settlements

 After Martinez left office, Pete Kassetas, the former chief of the New Mexico State Police went public with information about lawsuits filed by other former state employees – including more members of Martinez's security detail and her former longtime ally, Amy Orlando – that were secretly settled for $1.7 million in the final days of the Martinez administration without proper investigation.
 The settlements included confidentiality agreements extending to June 2023, a clear violation of New Mexico law which mandates public disclosure after 180 days.
 In May 2019, Gov. Michelle Lujan Grisham invalidated the confidentiality agreements and State Auditor Brian Colón launched an investigation.

 In the demand for settlement with the state, one of the attorneys for the plaintiffs wrote that “...we have compelling and irrefutable evidence, obtained legally, by (former head of security detail) Sergeant Julia Armendariz, at the Governor’s insistence, from Governor Martinez’s husband, Mr. Franco, of the Governor’s significant personal issues and instances of inappropriate behavior ...”.
 Another lawyer asked the state for all “embarrassing or compromising” … information “…regarding the personal life, alcohol or drug abuse or addiction, personal or intimate relationships or marital conflicts of the Governor.”

 Kassetas believed that the plaintiffs were “...attempting to extort the state based on potential personal embarrassing events surrounding the Governor and (first gentleman) Mr. Franco.”

 In November 2019, State Auditor Brian Colón released the results of his department’s audit, performed by outside investigators, into the secret settlements and concluded that they were improperly awarded and were “an abuse of power” by the Martinez administration, adding, “you don’t have to be a rocket scientist to figure out that these were expedited settlements in the best interest of the administration’s reputation.”
 The amount of the suspicious settlements over Martinez's tenure as governor increased to nearly $3 million.
 Colón confirmed that he sent findings to Attorney General Hector Balderas and First Judicial District Attorney Marco Serna based in Santa Fe for possible violations of state law.
 In response to the audit findings, the Republican Party of New Mexico said “The Party believes all public officials should be held accountable for their actions, held to the highest standard and that all governmental activity should be honest and transparent.
 No one is above the law.
 In addition, it is imperative that any such settlements never be a burden on New Mexico taxpayers.”

-Allegation of theft

-In 2017, Martinez was accused of leaving a Santa Fe hamburger restaurant after ordering a meal, immediately disposing of it in the trash, and not paying for the order.
-The restaurant did not pursue criminal action because the total of the order was less than $15, and a representative of Martinez’s office advised a television news channel that the incident was the result of a mistake.